Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Introduction

-We propose an approach to flow generation that considers a large set of variables extracted from OpenStreetMap \cite{OpenStreetMap}, a public and voluntary geographic information system.
+We design an approach to flow generation that considers a large set of variables extracted from OpenStreetMap \cite{OpenStreetMap, osm_review}, a public and voluntary geographic information system.
 These variables describe essential aspects of urban areas such as land use, road network features, transportation, food, health, education, and retail facilities.
-We use these geographical features to train a deep neural network, namely the Deep Gravity model (DG), to estimate mobility flows between census areas in {England, Italy, and New York State}.
+We use these geographical features to train a deep neural network, namely the Deep Gravity model, to estimate mobility flows between census areas in England, Italy, and New York State.
 We prefer neural networks over other machine learning models because they are the natural extension of the state-of-the-art model for flow generation, i.e., the singly-constrained gravity model \cite{lenormand2016systematic, barbosa2018human}, which corresponds to a multinomial logistic regression that is formally equivalent to a linear neural network with one softmax layer.
 Our approach is based on a non-linear variant of the multinomial logistic regression obtained by adding hidden layers, which introduce non-linearities and build more complex representations of the input geographic features.

-Our results clearly show that DG outperforms flow generation models that use shallow neural networks or that do not exploit complex geographic features, with a relative improvement in the realism with respect to the classic gravity model of up to {$66\%$ (Italy), $246\%$ (England), and $1076\%$ (New York State)} in highly populated areas, where flows are harder to predict because of the high number of relevant locations. { We also show how to explain DG's prediction on the basis of the collected geographic features and that DG has good geographic generalization capability, making it applicable to areas that are geographically disjoint from those used for training the model.}
+We find that Deep Gravity outperforms flow generation models that use shallow neural networks or that do not exploit complex geographic features, with a relative improvement in the realism with respect to the classic gravity model of up to $66\%$ (Italy), $246\%$ (England), and $1076\%$ (New York State) in highly populated areas, where flows are harder to predict because of the high number of relevant locations.
+Deep Gravity also has a good generalization capability, making it applicable to areas that are geographically disjoint from those used for training the model.
+Finally, we show how to explain Deep Gravity's predictions on the basis of the collected geographic features.
+This allows us to observe that, while in Italy and New York State the nonlinear relationship between population and distance captured by the model provides the strongest contribution to predict the flow probability, in England the interplay between the various geographic features plays a key role in boosting the model's predictions.